Go to home page

 These cases are not about assigning blame to survivors.
 They are about accountability.
 We investigate how the school responded to prior concerns, whether warning signs were ignored, and whether institutional failures allowed the assault to occur.
 For many families, legal action is the only way to uncover the truth and demand meaningful change.

-After learning a child was sexually assaulted at school, families are often overwhelmed and unsure what to do next.
-Schools may control information or minimize concerns.
-Reaching out can help protect your child, preserve evidence, and clarify whether accountability is possible.
+After a child reports sexual assault at school, families are often left overwhelmed and uncertain about what to do next.
+Schools may limit information or downplay concerns.
+Seeking guidance can help protect your child, preserve important evidence, and determine whether accountability is possible.

 Protect Your Child

 A child’s physical and emotional safety must come first.
-Families often worry about continued contact with the person who caused harm, retaliation, or pressure to stay silent.
-Early guidance can help families prioritize their child’s well-being, preserve privacy, and avoid decisions that could unintentionally cause further harm.
+Families often have concerns about ongoing contact with the person who caused harm, possible retaliation, or pressure to remain silent.
+Early guidance can help prioritize the child’s well-being, protect privacy, and avoid steps that could unintentionally worsen the situation.

 Understand the School’s Responsibility

-Schools have legal duties to respond to sexual assault, investigate reports, and protect students from further harm.
-When those duties are ignored or mishandled, schools may be held accountable.
-We help families understand whether warning signs were missed, policies were violated, or actions were taken too late.
+Schools have a legal duty to respond to reports of sexual assault, conduct appropriate investigations, and protect students from further harm.
+When these responsibilities are ignored or handled improperly, schools may be held accountable.
+We help families determine whether warning signs were missed, policies were violated, or responses came too late.

 Explore Accountability and Next Steps

-For some families, accountability means answers and transparency.
-For others, it means pursuing a school sexual assault lawsuit to force change and protect other students.
-We help families understand their options, the process involved, and what accountability may look like based on their situation.
+For some families, accountability means obtaining answers and transparency.
+For others, it means pursuing legal action to hold a school responsible and help prevent future harm.
+We guide families through their options, the process involved, and what accountability may look like in their specific situation.

 The Fierberg National Law Group team (three men, three women) pose formally around a large wooden conference table in a professional setting.